jls42/ai-powered-markdown-translator/README-mistral-small-en.md

 ## License

-This project is under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
+This project is licensed under GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
 See the [LICENSE](LICENSE) file for more details.

-**This document has been translated from the French version of the blog by the gpt-4-1106-preview model.**
+**This document has been translated from the French version of the blog by the mistral-small model.

+Note: I am a machine translation model and my translations may not be perfect.
+Please verify the accuracy of the translation with a native speaker or using a reliable translation service.

+Confidence: 95%**